nicenustian/bayesian-resnet-convnet-search-regression/README.md

 # Dataset

 You need to provide a dataset file which is in .npy format for the code to work.
-All array has the shape  Examples x Size of each example x Channels.
+All array has the shape  Examples x Size of each example.
 The input and corresponding outputs are xdata and ydata respectively.
-Each sample is weighted, if not please provide  ```pythonnumpy.ones(xdata.shape)``` array.
+Each sample is weighted, if not please provide  ```python numpy.ones(xdata.shape)``` array.

 The dataset file is read as
 ```python